bramleyccslab/flask-tasks/eco_flask_setup.md

 * Pick a port number.
 In this case I'll use 8000 as an example.
 The important thing is to use one which isn't in use by any other experiment -- you'll need a way to coordinate this.
 Port numbers for fixed services run by non-root users can range from 1024 to 32767 in Linux, so maybe give each person their own range of a few hundred ports, to avoid clashes.
 * Test that `gunicorn` can run the code with:
+  `gunicorn testing_wsgi:application --bind localhost:8000`
+  for the test configuration or
-  `gunicorn passenger_wsgi:application --bind localhost:8000`
+  `gunicorn wsgi:application --bind localhost:8000`
+  for the production configuration.
+  The main difference between these two is the way that the database is configured.
+Try the test configuration first.
-  (the specifics of this will depend on names in your code, basically here `passenger_wsgi` is the file that creates the application and `application` is what it's called when that file has run)
+  The specifics of this will depend on names in your code, basically here `passenger_wsgi` is the file that creates the application and `application` is what it's called when that file has run.
+Here I'm using a file which references the Testing configuration.
 * You can check what this server shows with
   `curl http://localhost:8000 -o test.html` and then inspect test.html
 * If this doesn't work check `config.py`, in particular `SERVER_NAME` can be a problem.
 Since we're just serving to localhost it can be removed.